atet/virtual/README.md

 ### 4.1.
 Download and run

+* Each computer that Docker virtualizes is called a "container"
 * The following command will start a simulation of a barebones Linux computer on your Pi that will just **print out a message for you**:

 ```